Ash Carter: Iran 'feeling the pressure' of Trump sanctions

 "I think the Iranians are feeling the pressure of sanctions," he added.

-Carter added he does not want a military confrontation with Iran, though adding the United States would win any serious encounter.
+Carter said he does not want a military confrontation with Iran, though adding the United States would win any serious encounter.

 "We have a strong Naval presence there.
 There is a lot we can do," he said.
 "Nobody wants war with Iran.
 I don't want a dust-up with Iran.
 But I know who will win if there is one.
 That's us."

-The former secretary said Iran Nuclear Deal reached under the Obama administration, from which the Trump administration withdrew, was never supposed to be a cure-all.
+The former secretary said the Iran Nuclear Deal reached under the Obama administration, from which the Trump administration withdrew, was never supposed to be a cure-all.

 "That was never a grand bargain with Iran.
 It could never have been.
 There is too much that they do that we don't agree with."